Grand Canyon National Park

 Grand Canyon Village

-Declared a national park in 1919 by an act signed by President Woodrow Wilson, Grand Canyon National Park is one of the Seven Natural Wonders of the World and a World Heritage site.
 The South Rim of the Grand Canyon is where most people enter the park.
-Just north of the rim's main entrance is Grand Canyon Village, commercial hub and home to:
+Just north of the rim's main entrance is Grand Canyon Village, the commercial hub and home to:

 Grand Canyon Village offers some great rim-side views of the Dragoon Corridor and is a great place to plan a hike or arrange for a guided tour of the area.

 Naturally, people come to Grand Canyon National Park for the amazing views.
-The best lookouts are Mather Point, Yaki Point and Yavapai Observation Station.
-But what makes the park great for vacations is that there are things to do and see that will appeal to a wide spectrum of interests and fitness levels.
+The best lookouts are Mather Point, Yaki Point, and Yavapai Observation Station:

-For example, you can drive a car along the edge of the Grand Canyon via the South Rim.
-Head eastward and be sure to use the Navajo Bridge to cross the Colorado River's Marble Canyon.
+For a scenic drive, head eastward along the South Rim and use the Navajo Bridge to cross the Colorado River's Marble Canyon.
 The stunning views of both the river and the canyon will give you a glimpse of the more remote areas of this national park.

 Grand Canyon National Park — Things to Do

 The West Rim of the Grand Canyon has recently become a popular place for Las Vegas visitors to experience the canyon.
 This rim is on Hualapai Indian land and borders the national park.
-There are no direct flights between the two rims.
-I don't recommend trying to do both by car, either.
-The distance is too great and you'll end up spending more time in the car than at the canyon.
+There are no direct flights between the two rims, and I don't recommend trying to do both by car, either — the distance is too great and you'll end up spending more time in the car than at the canyon.
+Pick one rim per trip and do it right.

-The West Rim, also know as Grand Canyon West, is home to the world-famous Grand Canyon Skywalk.
-The Glass Bridge extends 70 feet past the edge and lets you enjoy 360-degree views of the canyon.
-Many say it feels like your are surrounded by the canyon's walls.
-The other neat thing about the Sky Walk is that you are 4,000 feet above the raging Colorado River.
+The West Rim, also known as Grand Canyon West, is home to the world-famous Grand Canyon Skywalk.
+The glass bridge extends 70 feet past the edge and lets you enjoy 360-degree views of the canyon.
+Many say it feels like you're surrounded by the canyon's walls.
+The other neat thing about the Skywalk is that you're 4,000 feet above the raging Colorado River.
 I definitely recommend getting your picture professionally taken on this incredible horseshoe-shaped structure.

 Grand Canyon Tours